 In addition to my academic training, I worked for five years in worksite wellness, supporting program development, project management, and marketing and communications.
 I’ve written about my professional experience in public health nutrition here, and now work to incorporate translational and transdisciplinary approaches into my scholarship and teaching, such as my course “Critical Media Studies of Health and Medicine.”

 I have published articles in Gastronomica: The Journal of Critical Food Studies, Feminist Media Studies, and American Studies, among several others.
 My work has been covered in a number of media outlets including The Washington Post, The Wall Street Journal, Salon, and Vox.
 A public expert on a wide variety of topics, I’ve written about the politics of meat for NBC News, trophy kitchens for Jezebel, and millennial male body image for Culture Study.
 I’ve also been on podcasts like Gastropod, Extra Spicy, BBC Food Chain, and Food Psych, and appeared on CBS This Morning, BBC Ideas, and on Ugly Delicious with David Chang on Netflix.
 Dedicated to public scholarship, I also write for Nursing Clio, blog here, and am active on social media.

-About This Blog
+About This Site